 VMware’s new vCenter Operations has piqued beta users’ interest in the management tool’s self-learning analytics and visualization capabilities.
-But interest
+But interest hasn’t yet translated into purchases, and some users are awaiting pricing and package information first.

 Management needs to adapt to the new virtual world.